Bell Park, this delightful holiday Park is under new management and has a new name.

 water set off by the dark green hills beyond.

-This bay is Bell Park Caravan Park's 'back yard'.
-The beach is only metres from the park via a short path through the foliage-covered dunes.
+This bay is our park's 'back yard'.
+The beach is only metres away via a short path through the foliage-covered dunes.
 At night, as you lie in bed, you can hear the sound of the waves breaking onto the sand.
 You awake in the morning to the song of the many birds in the park - 83 varieties at last count.
-What a way to greet the day!
+A great way to greet the day!

-And day after day of blue skies and sunshine, it's just too much!
+And the weather?
+Usually day after day of blue skies and sunshine.

 Before the year 2000 you would have stood a reasonable chance of seeing an emu around Emu Park but not today.
-There may still be some in nearby bushland but nobody has seen one since August, 2015.
 The road signs are still in place, more as a precaution than anything else.
 Unfortunately those signs will probably be the nearest thing to an emu you'll see in Emu Park, but . . . you just never know.

 The green menu bar below does not scroll with page content thus is permanently available.